In the new year, keep promises, determine to accomplish something - NewsBreak

 This is because many people don’t know how to pace themselves.
 Sadly, we’ve all been there.

-It’s not likely many celebrants will change their habits and play it safe with doable resolutions this New Year’s Eve.

 Yet, we can try to get real in one aspect.
-It’s time for each of us to think long and hard when we set a New Year’s resolution.
+It’s time for each of us to think long and hard about a New Year’s resolution.

 Year after year, many of us make a promise we can’t keep, even if we are clear-headed at decision time.